veryengineer/collab/rk3328/manual-image-guide.md

 Insert SD-Card into your Cardreader or USB-Cardreader Dongle and plug it in a free USB Port on your Machine.

-### Run "lsblk" to make sure, it is a mounted storage device as "sdb":
+### Run "lsblk" to asure, it is mounted as mass storage device "sdb":

 ```
 lsblk
 ```

+In case the SD-Card shows up as a different device, (eg.: sdc) adapt the codelines accordingly before running them!

 ### Partitioning the SD-Card